 Hveragerdi Geothermal Park

-Without a doubt Hveragerði’s most precious gem is the geothermal park.
+Without a doubt Hveragerði’s most precious gem is the Hveragerdi Hot Spring Area.
 There cannot be many towns in the world with hot springs literally in people’s back yard.

 A natural clay foot bath can be enjoyed in the park and afterwards you can soak your feet in one of the hot springs.
 In a hole in the park the locals bake the famous black bread using the geothermal ground as an oven.
 You can boil egg in the hot springs and later enjoy warm with the bread.
 Guidance is provided on the spot.